-A small town imitating the Northern Michigan of the 1930s, Fordlândia has been frozen in time deep in the heart of Brazil’s Amazon rainforest.
-This remote piece of America was established in 1928 by the motor company Ford in an attempt to create the largest rubber plantation on the planet.
+A small town meant to resemble the Northern Michigan of the 1930s, Fordlândia is frozen in time deep in the heart of Brazil’s Amazon rainforest.
+This remote piece of land was developed in 1928 by the Ford motor company as a means for the largest rubber plantation on the planet.
 Although a promising idea and a major investment, the project turned out to be a complete failure.
-We explore the reasons to why, and what has become of this now-abandoned miniature Midwest factory town.
+We explore the reasons why this venture was not successful, and what has become of this now-abandoned miniature Midwest-style factory town.

-Henry Ford was officially the richest man in the world during the 1920s and had set his sights to build a rubber plantation and to provide a better way of life for the Brazilian workforce.
-Situated on the banks of the Rio Tapajós near the city of Santarém, Brazil, Fordlândia was the centerpiece town of a land grant concession, consisting of two and a half million acres, the size of a small American state such as Connecticut or Delaware, often compared to Tennessee.
-The plantations were testaments to the innovations of agriculture and industry related to commercial growth within the jungle, but they were also marked with failures such as not understanding native culture and trying to impose a Dearborn-like work schedule and life on the native Brazilians.
+Henry Ford, one of America’s wealthiest men, set his sights to build a rubber plantation and provide a better way of life for the Brazilian workforce.
+Situated on the banks of the Rio Tapajós near the city of Santarém, Brazil, Fordlândia was the centerpiece town of a land grant concession, consisting of two and a half million acres, the size of a small American state (think: Connecticut or Delaware), and often compared to Tennessee.
+The plantations were testaments to the innovations of agriculture and industry related to commercial growth within the jungle, but they were also marked with failures including the misunderstanding of native culture and the implementing of a Dearborn-like work schedule and life on the native Brazilians.

-This project started in the 1920s, when Fords’ motor company began to struggle with the supply of rubber to meet its huge demands.
-The company was expanding quickly and so far had been purchasing the raw materials from established rubber lords, which proved costly.
-At that time the sole source of rubber was the South American tree Hevea brasiliensis, whose sap is natural latex and as a result of this, Ford proposed to build Fordlândia as the perfect solution, avoiding the dependence on British (Malayan) rubber.
-At first, Brazil seemed the ideal choice considering that the trees in question were native to the region, and the rubber harvest could be shipped to the tire factories in the US by land rather than by sea.
-Feeling no need to hire any botanists in the development of Fordlândia’s rubber tree fields, his managers had none of the required knowledge of tropical agriculture and ended up packing the trees closely together in plantations, as opposed to being widely spaced in the jungle.
-This resulted in the trees becoming an easy prey for tree blight, sauva ants, lace bugs, red spiders, and leaf caterpillars.
-This is a particular problem absent from the Asian rubber plantations, where transplanted Amazonian rubber trees faced no natural predators.
+This project, started in the 1920s, was in response to Ford‘s struggle to meet the huge demands of his company with a large supple of rubber that was not easily accessible.
+The company expanded quickly, and purchased raw materials from established rubber lords, a venture proving too costly.
+During this time, the sole source of rubber came from the South American tree Hevea brasiliensis, which produces a sap made of natural latex.
+Ford proposed to build Fordlândia as the perfect solution, avoiding the dependence on British (Malayan) rubber.
+Brazil appeared to be the ideal choice considering the location of the rubber trees native to the region, and Ford saw the shipment over land versus sea as a benefical factor.
+Ford went without hiring a botanist during the development of Fordlândia’s rubber tree fields, and without any knowledge of the tropical agriculture specific to this area, the trees were packed tightly together on plantations (as opposed to being widely spaced in the jungle).
+This made the trees more susceptible to tree blight, sauva ants, lace bugs, red spiders, and leaf caterpillars.
+This type of problem is absent from rubber plantations in Asia; whereas transplanted Amazonian rubber trees did not have to overcome natural predators.

-Henry Ford’s miniature American town in the jungle at first became a thriving community, and included a power plant, a modern hospital, a library, a golf course, a hotel, and rows of white clapboard houses.
+Henry Ford’s miniature American town in the jungle became a thriving community when it was first established, with a power plant, a modern hospital, a library, a golf course, a hotel, and rows of white clapboard houses.
 As the town’s population grew, all manner of businesses followed, including tailors, shops, bakeries, butcher shops, restaurants and shoemakers.
 The overall concept of Fordlândia attracted local workers, offering a decent wage of 37 cents a day (about double the normal rate for that line of work).

-Despite these promising first impressions, Fordlândia’s closure was down to two major factors.
-One was Ford’s rule on the workers lifestyle, what he called ‘the healthy lifestyle’.
+Despite these promising first impressions, Fordlândia’s closure came down to two major factors.
+One: Ford’s rule on the workers lifestyle, but what he referred to as ‘the healthy lifestyle’.
 This caused a culture clash amongst the Brazilian locals, who were forced to obey mandatory ‘American’ lifestyle and values.
-The plantation’s cafeterias were self-serve, which was not the local custom, and they provided only American food such as hamburgers.
-Living in American-style houses may have been bearable to a degree, but the workers were also each assigned a number that was worn on an id badge (the cost of which was deducted from their first pay check).
+The plantation’s cafeterias were self-serve, which was not the local custom, and they provided only American food like hamburgers.
+Living in American-style houses could have been considered bearable to an extent; however, the workers were assigned a number on their id badge, which was deducted from their first pay check.
 Brazilian labourers were also required to attend American festivities on weekends, such as poetry readings, square-dancing and English-language sing-alongs, alien to their own customs.

-The workers ended up rebelling against the attempts to impose Ford-style regimentation.
-Ford had banned anything that wasn’t ‘clean’ along his ‘healthy lifestyle’ regime, including alcohol and women (including in the workers’ homes).
-Workers were denied their own customs, and this forced them to smuggle in businesses of ill repute beyond the outskirts of town, allowing workers to exchange their generous pay for the comforts of rum and women.
-The workers’ unhappiness grew as the unproductive months passed; the American 9 to 5 work hours wreaked havoc on their health as they were accustomed to working before sunrise and after sunset to avoid the heat of the day.
-In December 1930, riots escalated (one worker described it as resisting being turned into 365-day machines).
-This was the start of the end for Ford’s investment.
-Second attempts to resurrect the site again failed due to the unruly terrain.
-Never one to surrender, Ford purchased a new tract of land 50 miles downstream, establishing the town of Belterra.
+Ford banned anything that wasn’t considered ‘clean’ according to his ‘healthy lifestyle’ regime, like alcohol and women (including in the workers’ homes), and this eventually led the workers to rebel.
+They were denied their own customs, and this forced them to smuggle in businesses of ill repute beyond the outskirts of town, allowing workers to exchange their generous pay for the comforts of rum and women.
+The workers’ unhappiness grew as the unproductive months passed; the American 9 to 5 work hours wreaked havoc on their health as they worked before sunrise and after sunset to avoid the heat of the day.
+In December 1930, riots escalated (one worker described it as resisting being turned into 365-day machines), and this became the start of the end to Ford’s investment.
+Second attempts to resurrect the site again failed due to the unruly terrain, and in an effort to keep his efforts continuing, Ford purchased a new tract of land 50 miles downstream, establishing the town of Belterra.
 It was more flat and less damp, making it much more suitable.